CrumpledDog/Umbraco-AzureLogger/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ivwi8cxt3cs05xxe?svg=true)](https://ci.appveyor.com/project/JeavonLeopold/umbraco-azure-logger)

-This Umbraco package adds a appender for log4net that uses a Azure Storage table instead of the file system to store your Umbraco logs.
-Also included is a  UI for viewing and querying your log4net entries, this is a tree of Appenders within the developer section of Umbraco.
+This Umbraco package adds a log4net appender that uses Azure table storage and extends the Umbraco developer tree with functionality to view these logs, (using Azure table storage for logs in preference to the file-system has an additional benefit of reducing file replication activity in load balanced environments where the file system is being synchronised such as Azure Web Apps).

 Once installed, edit the ConnectionString named "LoggingTableStorage" added to web.config include the name and key of your Azure storage account (ensure the account has the Table service enabled).